Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D75
+The AWS frustrations continued all day.
+Sam helped me suss out the heroku logs which slowly, slowly helped me reveal the problem which turned out to be a change to the hostname format following a redirection.
+There was momentous joy when an image finally appeared.

+### R2D74 Monday week 9
+I spent much of last night and the early hours of this morning creating a branch on our facebook clone where I’ve stripped out all our DIY attempts at user authentication and replaced with Devise.
+Happily the team were keen to move forward with it this morning.

+We’ve just heard that a JS React frontend is desired for the project but we are being a little slow to respond to that as we have so many features to implement such as images, likes and comments.

+I got the images working using Carrierwave the gem that I used in my Instagram clone but it broke Heroku, which apparently doesn’t store images.

+That cued an evening of deep AWS frustration.

 ### R2D73
 Well who would have thought that Devise would make me sooo happy.
 What a joy of a gem that is.
 It does truly do everything and when it doesn't quite do everything (like add a username), its a doddle to amend.
 I can't believe I insisted we work without it on our facebook group project.
 I am going to kick myself everyday of next week as we struggle to test out authentication system.